-Development Condition Applicability New Construction (Except Single-family and Two-Family Dwellings on Previously Platted Lots) All standards apply Expansion of Parking Areas (Less than 40% of Total Existing Area or less than 12 spaces) All standards apply only to the parking lot expansion areas.
+Development Condition Applicability New Construction (Except Single-family and Two-Family Dwellings on Previously Platted Lots) Expansion of Parking Areas (Less than 40% of Total Existing Area or less than 12 spaces) All standards apply All standards apply only to the parking lot expansion areas.
 Expansion of Parking Areas (40% or Greater of Total Existing Area or 12 spaces or more) All new and existing parking area conditions and non-conforming street frontages per Section 8.6 shall be made conforming.
 Building Expansion/Reconstruction (Less than 50% of Existing Floor Area) All standards shall apply only to the area around the addition that is parallel to any edge of the expansion area and extending to the property line or street pavement edge.
-(See diagram) Rear Lane/Alley Expansion Area Required to Comply With Landscaping' Screening Standards Expansion Area Required to Comply With Landscaping' Screening Standards Expansion Area Required to Comply With Landscaping' Screening Standards Building Expansion/Reconstruction (50% or Greater of Existing Floor Area) The entire site shall be brought into full compliance with this Chapter.
-Change of Use (From Residential to Non-Residential) The entire site shall be brought into full compliance with this Chapter.
+(See diagram) Building Expansion/Reconstruction (50% or Greater of Existing Floor Area) The entire site shall be brought into full compliance with this Chapter.
+Change of Use (From Residential to Non- Residential) The entire site shall be brought into full compliance with this Chapter.
 Building Interior or Exterior Renovation Only Compliance with this Chapter is not required.